photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 use a different tool for importing, you can safely remove the volume.
 Using import is strictly optional.

-Settings, index, sidecar files, and thumbnails will be stored in `~/.photoprism` by default.
+Settings, index, sidecar files, and thumbnails will be stored in a `storage` sub-folder by default.
-You may use an [anonymous volume](https://docs.docker.com/storage/bind-mounts/) instead, just don't remove it completely so that you don't lose your index and albums after restarting or upgrading the container.
+You may use an [anonymous volume](https://docs.docker.com/storage/bind-mounts/) or absolute path instead, just don't remove it completely so that you don't lose your index and albums after restarting or upgrading the container.

 !!! tip
     Your original media files won't be deleted, modified, or moved.